Welcome to the English language version of the KaM web site (v. 2013)

 KaM e.V. takes these words to also refer to its efforts, and gladly passes these words of gratitude of the Bundespräsident on to all members of the association KaM e.V., and to KaM´s supporters and sponsors.

 Part of the Schloss Bellevue was open to the visitors during the festival.
 Towards the end a remarkable light show was projected onto Schloss Bellevue´s rear facade, and large fireworks were displayed.
-For some personal impressions of the Bürgerfest see here (on youtube).
+For some personal impressions of the Bürgerfest by the two KaM members see a video here (on youtube).

 More to be found on Potsdam TV here, and at additional places on youtube (search youtube for Bürgerfest 2016 Bundespräsident or similar).